 Captiva Island's tiny Andy Rosse Lane dead-ends in sheer romance at the Gulf of Mexico, where you can snuggle in one of the funky, Caribbean-colored cottages of Captiva Island Inn.
 Relax outdoor patios to live Parrothead music.

-But what if your guy wants major league sports, while you'd prefer a romantic getaway?
-Channel that testosterone!
-Head to Tampa Bay, home of the Tampa Bay Rays, the Buccaneers, the Lightning and 15 Major League Baseball teams at 13 sites in the Florida Grapefruit League.
+What if one of you wants major league sports, while the other prefers a romantic getaway?
+Head to Tampa Bay, home of the Tampa Bay Rays, the Buccaneers, the Lightning and, around the rest of the state, 15 Major League Baseball teams at 13 sites in the Florida Grapefruit League.
 After the game, slip away to Whispers, an intimate resort condo tucked behind a lush garden wall on tiny Treasure Island.
 White sands, dolphins, golden sunsets and massage therapists on call.

 10: Gainesville and Quincy